 It has been claimed that Kenneth Johnson had planned to film a two-hour series finale in which David Banner was put on trial for the death of Elaina Marks (who was killed in the pilot).
 However, in an interview that was taped for the show's fifth season DVD set, Johnson said that a finale was never written, due to the surprise cancellation of the series.
 Nevertheless, he admitted that he had wanted to do a final episode in which David Banner would have been successfully cured of the Hulk.

-Lou Ferrigno stated in an interview about, the cancelation.
-While Ferrigno, was driving to the White House to meet (then) President Ronald Regan, he heard on the radio that the series was canceled and, he was shocked.
-Finally, Ferrigno contacted Bill Bixby himself and informed, that the series ended which surprised the cast and crew.
+Lou Ferrigno stated in an interview about the cancellation.
+While Ferrigno was driving to the White House to meet (then) President Ronald Regan, he heard on the radio that the series was canceled.
+He was shocked.
+Finally, Ferrigno contacted Bill Bixby himself and informed him that the series ended, which surprised the cast and crew.

 Bill Bixby was fond to bringing actors who had been his previous co-stars in his other TV shows.
 The Incredible Hulk features a recurring atmosphere player (blonde, middle-aged lady), an extra who is prominently featured in some scenes, and who was already an atmosphere player in his 1973 TV series, The Magician.
 She is not credited and, to this day, her name remains a mystery.
 Since she appeared in episode "Mystery Man", fans have dubbed her the "mystery woman".

 In some episodes, it is mentioned that Robert Steinhauer is the name of the publisher of the National Register (the newspaper that Jack McGee works for).
 This is an in-joke reference to the show's production manager/co-producer Robert Bennett Steinhauer.